 BASI Pilates Instructor

 Rachel is the co-owner of The Cypress Center, Physical Therapy and Wellness Center.
-As a physical therapist with over twelve years of experience, she specializes in orthopedics, exercise prescription, functional rehabilitation, sports therapy, and Pilates-based rehabilitation.
+As a physical therapist with over thirteen years of experience, she specializes in orthopedics, exercise prescription, functional rehabilitation, sports therapy, and Pilates-based rehabilitation.

 Rachel holds a Doctor of Physical Therapy degree from Daemen College, Amherst, NY, a Master of Public Health Degree in Health Policy and Management from the University of California, Los Angeles (UCLA), and a Bachelor of Science, Health Science from Daemen College.
 She is certified in Community Based Rehabilitation from Queen's University, Ontario, Canada, Global Health from UCLA, and Pilates from BASI Pilates.

-Rachel's experience includes not only twelve years as a practicing physical therapist specializing in orthopedics but she has also served as a full-time Lecturer in the Physiotherapy Department in the School of Health Sciences (Allied Health) of Nanyang Polytechnic, Singapore.
+Rachel's experience includes not only thirteen years as a practicing physical therapist specializing in orthopedics but she has also served as a full-time Lecturer in the Physiotherapy Department in the School of Health Sciences (Allied Health) of Nanyang Polytechnic, Singapore.
 Her instruction included Exercise Prescription, Musculoskeletal Physiotherapy, Kinesiology, and Community Based Rehabilitation.
 Alongside teaching, Rachel led the Physical Therapy Teaching Clinic focusing on rehabilitation of student athletes and pioneered Interprofessional Education Collaborations.
 As an invited Lecturer, Rachel presented on Physical Inactivity's link with Major Non-Communicable Diseases in collaboration with the Government of Singapore's Health Promotion Board.